On This Page

 We had access to a shared courtyard area outside.

-Staying downtown opened up a seemingly endless list of places to grab a bite or a drink, all within walking distance from where we stayed.
+Staying downtown opened up a seemingly endless list of places to grab a bite or drink, all within walking distance from where we stayed.

 A two-story bar on the riverfront with live music – we stopped in for a catfish sandwich and cup of jambalaya.

-A delicious brunch spot and bottomless mimosas.
+A delicious brunch spot that boasts bottomless mimosas.

 Open Container Laws